kpentland/kpentland.github.io/_research/pub4.md

 ---
-title:          "Neural-Parareal: Dynamically Training Neural Operators as Coarse Solvers for Time-Parallelisation of Fusion MHD Simulations"
+title:          "GParareal: a time-parallel ODE solver using Gaussian process emulation"
 selected:       true
-pub:            "Computer Physics Communications"
+pub:            "Statistics and Computing"
-pub_date:       "2024"
+pub_date:       "2023"
-date:           2024-10-06 00:01:00 +0800  # so the site can order them correctly
+date:           2023-01-02 00:01:00 +0800  # so the site can order them correctly

 # pub_pre:        "Submitted to "
 # pub_post:       'Under review.'